isnotvinicius/isnotvinicius/README.md

 <br/>
 <br/>

-Please, find me in [LinkedIn](https://www.linkedin.com/in/isnotvinicius/) for a more detailed description of my experience and education.
+Please, find me on [LinkedIn](https://www.linkedin.com/in/isnotvinicius/) for a more detailed description of my experience and education.

 ## ⭐ GitHub Stats